UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 ## Spellcasting

 **Spellbooks** contain a single spell and take up one inventory slot.
-Anyone can cast a spell by holding a Spellbook in both hands and reading its contents aloud.
+Anyone can cast a spell by holding a spellbook in both hands and reading its contents aloud.

-**Scrolls** are similar to Spellbooks, however they disappear after one use.

 **Spell Level**: A spell's effective caster level is equal to the amount of **WIL** damage the caster inflicts upon himself.
 This **WIL** damage can be healed with rests just as with any other ability score damage.
+The max spell level is 6th (and thus max **WIL** damage that can be inflicted this way is 6 damage).

+**Scrolls** are similar to Spellbooks, however they burn to ash after one use, and are always cast at 1st level.

 **Casting**: Unless otherwise specified, spells take 1 action to cast and require two free hands.